How to Fibreglass a Flat Roof

 Bandaging the joints and edge trims

-Now we’re ready to prepare the decking for the application of resin and matt.
-Firstly we need to apply a layer of bandage to the edges of the trims.
-You can buy 100mm ( 4″ ) or sometimes 75mm ( 3″ ) on a roll or cut your own, but to be honest for what it costs it easier to buy it ready done on a bandage roll.
-If you have used T & G decking all you have to do is bandage the edges of the GRP roof trims to ensure stress cracking near the trims doesn’t occur in the future.
+Now you are ready to prepare the decking for the application of resin and matt.
+Firstly you need to apply a layer of bandage to the edges of the trims.
+You can buy 100mm (4″) or 75mm (3″) on a roll or cut your own, but to be honest for what it costs it is easier to buy it ready done on a bandage roll.
+If you have used T&G decking all you have to do is bandage the edges of the GRP roof trims to ensure stress cracking near the trims doesn’t occur in the future.

-Pictured here is where you would place the bandage and how you could expect it to look when it’s rolled it into place with some resin.
-This part is a good practise for the main roof later to make sure your resin and hardener catalyst are giving you the desired drying and working times.
+Bandages – Here is where you would place the bandage, and how you could expect it to look when it’s rolled into place with some resin.
+This part is good practise for the main roof later to make sure your resin and hardener catalyst are giving you the desired drying and working times.

 Bandaging OSB joints with fibreglass

-If you have used 2.4m x 1.2m ( 8′ x 4′ ) OSB boards its advisable to bandage all the joints as mentioned above.
-OSB boards were designed for the building industry and are machine engineered for the specific purpose of resisting expansion and contraction, load bearing and in the case of OSB3 humidity resistance.
-Having said that leave a gap of 3mm between adjoining boards for expansion.
+If you have used 2.4m x 1.2m (8′ x 4′) OSB boards, or WPB Plywood, it’s advisable to bandage all the joints as mentioned above.
+OSB boards in particular were designed for the building industry, and are machine engineered with favourable expansion and contraction, load bearing, and in the case of OSB3, humidity resistance.
+Always leave a gap of 3mm between adjoining boards for expansion in your OSB3.

-How to fibreglass the open ends on fiberglass GRP trims
+How to fibreglass the open ends on fibreglass GRP trims…

-When the roof resin has cured enough to walk on, I cover any holes in the edge of raised edge trims or others.
-Make sure your feet are clean before walking on your new laminate fiber glass roof, its not a good time to contaminate the surface before topcoating.
-Cut a piece of matting roughly 25 to 50mm ( 1 – 2″ ) larger than the hole you are covering then soak it both sides with a fast drying mix of resin.
-Place the wet matting so that even areas of excess mat poke out the top and the sides, now its just a matter of gently stretching the matting in all three directions until it looks right with a brush.
+Cut a piece of matting roughly 50mm (2″) larger than the hole you are covering then quickly soak it both sides with a new fast drying mix of resin, or the resin you were applying to the bandages if time will allow.
+Place the wet matting so that even areas of excess matting poke out the top and the sides, now its just a matter of gently stretching the matting in all three directions until it looks right with a brush.

-B – Sand and rough spots when dry.
+B – Sand any rough spots when dry.

-It’s at this point I like to sand off any little rough edges, high spots or sharp edges.
-This is not necessary for the topcoat as long as your topcoating on the same day.
+It’s at this point I like to sand off any little rough edges, high spots or sharp edges, purely for aesthetic reasons.
+This is not necessary for applying the topcoat as long as you are topcoating on the same day.

-My preference is a re-chargeable corner sander with 60 grade aluminium oxide paper, but it can be done by hand if its a one off but you will get a slicker faster finish with a power tool.
+Easy sanding – My preference is a re-chargeable corner sander with 60 grade aluminium oxide paper, but it can be done by hand if its a one off, but you will get a slicker faster finish with a power tool.
 Do not breathe the dust, wear a mask and work up wind.
+The cordless Ryobi sander pictured is a absolute godsend, see it in the roofing tools section below.

-To see how to mix and apply Topcoat click here - Mixing roof resin and topcoat
+To see how to mix and apply Topcoat, including the final part 5 of the video series, click here – Mixing roof resin and topcoat

-As mentioned above, it is not necessary to sand the surface of your roof within 24 hours as the Topcoat will chemically bond to the resin within this time frame.
+Timing – As mentioned above, it is not necessary to sand the surface of your roof within 24 hours as the topcoat will chemically bond to the resin within this time frame.
 To be on the safe side I like to topcoat within a 12 hour time frame to account for hot weather and possible fast curing.

 Finishing with fibreglass flashings